 ARTHUR J. FRIED is a Member of the Firm in the Health Care and Life Sciences practice, in the firm's New York office.
-He represents all types of health care providers, including academic medical centers, hospitals, faculty practices, behavioral health entities, physicians, and physician groups.
+He represents all types of health care providers, including academic medical centers, hospitals, faculty practices, behavioral health and home care entities, diagnostic laboratories, physicians, and physician groups.

 - Advises hospitals, academic medical centers, and other providers in such areas as strategic health system development, managed care and payment reform, physician integration, health care reform, medical staff matters, and governance

 - Works with emerging mobile and telehealth companies to create compliant business strategies and information technology platforms

 - Provides advice on fraud and abuse and regulatory compliance arising under anti-kickback laws, the Stark Law, and the False Claims Act; confidentiality and HIPAA; patient rights; and ethics

 - Represents health care providers in preparing for, and responding to, government audits and investigations and in conducting internal reviews and investigations